Business Risks

 Risk item 10) Risk of occurrence of information system crisis Risk Category (D) Internal risk

-Risk details • Risk that the Group’s business performance, etc. may be affected as a result of the delays in the Group’s sales activities and business processing and the loss of credibility, and the resulting decrease in sales and damage compensation costs in the unlikely case the Company’s information system cannot be used normally or in case personal information is leaked to the outside due to unexpected circumstances such as cyberattacks and unauthorized access.
+Risk details • Risk that the Group’s business performance, etc. may be affected as a result of the delays in the Group’s sales activities and business processing and the loss of credibility, and the resulting decrease in sales and damage compensation costs in the unlikely case the Company’s information system cannot be used normally or in case personal information is leaked to the outside due to unexpected circumstances such as cyberattacks, system failures and unauthorized access.

 Main initiatives In a situation where we are actively promoting DX initiatives to realize business transformation and sustainable growth using the Internet and cloud services, ensuring information security is becoming more critical than ever.
 We have installed security systems that block unauthorized access from the Internet, scan information terminals for viruses, and detect the behavior of malware, bots, and other intruders to prevent unauthorized transmission if they enter.
 In addition, alerts from these systems are monitored to ensure that the ICT environment is prepared for cyber-attacks and information leaks.
 Also, security checks are conducted prior to the use of cloud services to ensure that they are used safely.

 The Company is also striving to comply with relevant laws and regulations for personal information and to ensure proper handling of this information.
-Moreover, with the aim of realizing organized management of information and maintaining and improving security levels within the Group, we have prescribed the Information Security Regulations and the Information Handling Guidelines, regularly provide information security enlightenment to our employees, protect the rights and interests of our customers and ensure the stable operation of an ICT environment within the Group.
+Moreover, with the aim of realizing organized management of information and maintaining and improving security levels within the Group, we have prescribed the Information Security Regulations and the Information Handling Guidelines, regularly provide information security enlightenment to our officers and employees, protect the rights and interests of our customers and ensure the stable operation of an ICT environment within the Group.

 In addition, the Company has cyber insurance in preparation for an unlikely accident such as an information leakage.